I googled our company name. Then I found this:

 We now use such a Thing as our latest data logger for our heat pump system.

-That’s the Thing – C.M.I., Control and Monitoring Interface – a failed attempt at innovative tech product photography:
+That’s the Thing – C.M.I., Control and Monitoring Interface – here is my failed attempt at innovative tech product photography:

 (The usual disclaimer: I don’t make money from reselling or recommending products, I just like them.
 Vendors beware, I might change my mind anytime.)